Policy on Quality

 Examples of Initiatives in Providing Optimal Quality and Customer Satisfaction

 The buildings we provide to customers are produced one at a time.
 They encompass an infinite variety in terms of the premises, construction periods, and other conditions, and the functions and performance demanded.
 We satisfy our customers and earn their trust by using the collective strengths of our entire company to drill down into the individual requirements, accurately ascertain the value the customer expects, and provide construction that shows our dedication to quality.
-This is what we mean by “producing irreplaceable gems” through optimal quality.
+This is what we mean by “ producing masterpieces”.

 Our Policy on Quality Begins with the Customer’s Needs

 We proceed with construction based on a Quality Policy Development Chart designed for each project.
-The job site manager is central to this process and the collective strengths of sales, design, branch management, and technical support personnel are marshalled to ascertain the customer’s needs, identify risks, and formulate a concrete “vision” that is appropriate for the project.
+The job site manager is central to this process and the collective strengths of sales, design, branch management, and technical support personnel are marshalled to ascertain the customer’s needs, identify risks.
 We follow up on initiatives and their results through physical site tours to confirm progress and provide guidance and through internal inspections and audits.

 Improving Quality Through Use of BIM in Design and Construction